unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 * [Android/iOS] Fixed Arc command in paths
 * Changing the `DataContext` of an element to a new value were pushing the properties default value on data bound properties before setting the new value.
+* TemplateReuse not called when dataContext is set

 ## Release 1.45.0
 ### Features